JuliaEarth/GeoStats.jl/docs/src/resources/education.md

 ### GaussianProcesses.jl

 [GaussianProcesses.jl](https://github.com/STOR-i/GaussianProcesses.jl) -
-Gaussian processes (the method) and Simple Kriging are essentially [two names for the same concept](https://en.wikipedia.org/wiki/Kriging).
+Gaussian process regression and Simple Kriging are essentially [two names for the same concept](https://en.wikipedia.org/wiki/Kriging).
 The derivation of Kriging estimators, however; does **not** require distributional assumptions.
 It is a beautiful coincidence that for